felipecastrosales/Virtual-Store/README.md

 <h2 align="center">Challenges and Learnings along the way 🤯</h2>

    <p>
-    This application was quite complex and with many challenges from the beginning, it was the most time-consuming and complicated I have ever made.<br>
+    This application was quite complex and with many challenges from the beginning, it was the most time-consuming and complicated I have ever made. 💪<br>
+    A very interesting thing a that I used was the packpage <a href="https://pub.dev/packages/effective_dart">effective_dart</a>, which will help me to put good practices in the Dart language, it is a very useful tool, and it helps quite.
+See more <a href="https://dart.dev/guides/language/effective-dart">here</a>.<br>
     My experience with Flutter and Firebase increased a lot after this app, it was challenging and that in the middle of the way there were a lot of mistakes, which further increased my curiosity and desire to learn more.<br>
     I learned a lot about Firebase, and I loved its speed of action and structuring.
-Some mistakes were a little silly, but they made me be more attentive, like a simple space after creating a field haha.<br>
+Some mistakes were a little silly, but they made me be more attentive, like a simple space after creating a field haha. <br>
+    In the last push on GitHub, I realized that the application was not yet complete, and I found that I had two folders with the same name and application, one was complete, and the other was not, and it took me a while to complete it and set it up it again.<br>
+    I was also having a problem logging in users, and I realized that the error was in the as signup_screen folder, it was fixed, and the problem was resolved.<br>
     There were many learnings, and that I will take all of them to my career. 🚀
    </p>